Dark Funeral (1993-present) is a Black Metal band from Stockholm, Sweden.

 The band toured North America again in Autumn 2007, and re-issued their first three albums, each with a bonus disc of material.
 In the autumn seasons of 2007 and 2008, the band released Attera Orbis Terrarum - Part I and Attera Orbis Terrarum - Part II video albums respectively.

-On 24 October 2008, it was announced that the Supreme Court of Sweden had ruled in favour of Dark Funeral in their separation dispute with 'MNW/No Fashion Records'.
+On 24 October 2008, it was announced that the Supreme Court of Sweden had ruled in favor of Dark Funeral in their separation dispute with 'MNW/No Fashion Records'.

 After several shows promoting the album, the band released their fifth studio album in 2009, Angelus Exuro pro Eternus.
 They also shot a controversial music video for the track My Funeral".